thePostFuturist/mcp-unity/README.md

 ![connect](https://github.com/user-attachments/assets/2e266a8b-8ba3-4902-b585-b220b11ab9a2)

 > When the AI client connects to the WebSocket server, it will automatically show in the green box in the window

+## Usage

+Once both the Unity server and the Node.js server are running, connect your MCP-enabled IDE or AI assistant.
+You can then trigger tools and fetch resources with natural language prompts.
+Examples include:

+- **Take a screenshot** using the `take_screenshot` tool.
+- **Retrieve the latest screenshot** by reading the `unity://screenshot` resource.
+- **List installed packages** with the `unity://packages` resource.

 ## Optional: Set WebSocket Port
 By default, the WebSocket server runs on port 8090.
 You can change this port in two ways: